 We're community-driven.
 We're dedicated to sharing "the mindful life" beyond the core or choir, to all those who don't yet know they give a care.
 We focus on anything that's good for you, good for others, and good for our planet.

 Hey, thanks so much for reading!
-Elephant offers 2 articles/day for free.
-If you want more, grab a subscription for unlimited reads.
+Elephant offers 2 articles/week for free.
+If you want more, grab a subscription for unlimited reads for $48/year.
 And clearly you appreciate mindfulness with a sense of humor and integrity!
 Why not join the Elephant community, become an Elephriend.

 Your investment will help Elephant Journal invest in our editors and writers who promote your values to create the change you want to see in your world!